PathOfBuildingCommunity/PathOfBuilding/docs/calcOffence.md

 In order to add a variable to `actor.output` while inside the passes, you have two options.

 1) Add it to `globalOutput`, which points to `actor.output`.
 This is great when it's a stat not connected to a hand, so there's no point calculating it for both hands.
 2) Combine the stats.
 The function `combineStat` takes the specified stat from both `actor.output.MainHand.stat` and `actor.output.OffHand.stat` and combines them into `actor.output.stat`.
 This is already done for other stats after every loop that iterates over the passes.
+To reiterate, while inside the passes as an attack, the local variable `output` is already set to `actor.output.MainHand` or OffHand.
+All you need to do is add `output.VeryCoolVar` inside the pass, and then `combineStat("VeryCoolVar", type)` after the passes are done.

 If you're trying to add something to an output and it's not showing up, it's likely you're adding it to the wrong output.
 Double check where you are in the code and what output is behind the currently local `output` variable.